• Skip to primary navigation

 The leaves and buds of Friarielli are more tender than those of other members of the turnip family.

-For more unusual Italian vegetables, you can read the recipes: Puntarelle alla Romana, raw artichoke salad, Orange and fennel salad.
+For more unusual Italian vegetables, you can read the recipes: Puntarelle alla Romana, raw artichoke salad, Orange and fennel salad, Italian sauteed spinach or collar greens.

 Sausage and Friarielli served on a plate